james2doyle/ohdoylerules.com/content/snippets/wysiwyg-in-pyrocms-widgets.md

-/*
+---
-Title: WYSIWYG in PyroCMS Widgets
+Title: "WYSIWYG in PyroCMS Widgets"
-Descrption: WYSIWYG in PyroCMS Widgets
+Description: "WYSIWYG in PyroCMS Widgets"
-Date: 2012-11-10
+Date: "2012-11-10"
-Category: Snippets,Web
+Category: "Snippets"
-Template: post
+Template: "post"
-Keywords: WYSIWYG, PyroCMS, Widgets
+Keywords: ["WYSIWYG", "PyroCMS", "Widgets"]
-*/
+---

 I have been working on a site that uses [PyroCMS](https://www.pyrocms.com/ "PyroCMS Homepage").
 I needed to build a custom widget that had a WYSIWYG textarea.
 This is what worked for me.